mathie/nanowrimo/_drafts/getting-shit-done.md

 way so as not to seem utterly daunting.
 How do I actually decide what to do next?

+I primarily plan my work for a day by a 'Today' perspective in OmniFocus.
+This is built by showing the 'context' view mode, with actions grouped and sorted by their start date.
+I've then collapsed the 'start any time' group, and by default, all the groups that start in the future.
+All that's left is actions that I've committed to a start date on, which is today or earlier.

 There are, more often than I'd like, still tasks hanging over from yesterday which I haven't completed for one reason or another.
 The first task is to reassess them.
 Am I definitely going to do them today?
-In which case, I change the start date to 'Today' and they become part of today's todo list.
+In which case, I change the start date to 'Today' and they become part of today's to do list.
 If not, then I remove the start date entirely and allow them to be reassessed as part of my regular review process.